New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - New Orleans' games this year have hit the over on two of five set point totals (40%).

-- When New Orleans puts up more than 24.8 points, it is 3-0 against the spread and 3-0 overall.
+- New Orleans is 3-0 against the spread and 3-0 overall this season when the team puts up more than 24.8 points.

-- This year, the Saints have five turnovers, one fewer than the Seahawks have takeaways (6).
+- The Saints have turned the ball over five times this season, one fewer than the Seahawks have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Seahawks.